How would you describe yourself, introvert or extrovert?

 If you started life exhibiting more extrovert ways, the way the world makes you ‘feel’ can trigger or build introvert leanings, such as: a regular need for solitude, not enjoying spending time around people, experiencing social aggravation when around crowds, etc.

 Did you know that nearly 75% of the world are extroverts?
-So, if you consider yourself to be introvert you are a minority and that is something to be celebrated.
+So, if you consider yourself to be an introvert Empath you are a minority and that is something to be celebrated.
 But even if you consider yourself to be extrovert, you may also carry many introvert tendencies.